 What is the solution?

 Have you heard of a UPS?
 UPS means Uninterrupted Power Supply.
 A UPS works exactly like an inverter.
-The only difference being that when a UPS switches from mains mode to back up mode it takes no time at all.
+The only difference is that when a UPS switches from mains mode to backup mode it takes no time at all.
 This change over time is literally in milliseconds.

 Now you won’t even feel the difference when the electricity goes off, doesn’t this make life easier?

-We hope that we’ve covered pretty much all the information to make you understand What Is An Inverter? & How Does An Inverter Work?
+Do we hope that we’ve covered pretty much all the information to make you understand What Is Inverter? & How Does An Inverter Work?

 If you still have queries?
 Ask in the comment section below with #SolarClap